http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 legal stuff do I need to know and who are the organisers of the event?

-The 153 Mile Challenge and related Active Events are managed by Mark Bryce,
+The 153 Mile Challenge and related Active Events are managed by Mark Bryce, trading

-Signature Sponsorship and Event Scheme developed and delivered by Tyrer
+and Event Scheme developed and delivered by Tyrer Sorrel, as part of 'TS Signature

-received.
-The exact amount received by the charity is shown on the product
+amount received by the charity is shown on the product page or sponsorship listing.

 The 153 Mile Challenge is a voluntary participation event.
 This basically means that you participate in the challenge of your own free will, on a voluntary basis and with no compulsion or duress.
 By participating in the challenge you agree to the full terms and conditions of Tyrer Sorrel, additional terms stated below and grant a waiver of liability and assumption of risk to Tyrer Sorrel, its Sponsors and Principal Associates.